drd/tronify/README.md

 TODO
 ----
+- don't forget to switch players 1 & 2 when sending them the map!
 - fix the timer loop, it's not really doing the right thing yet
 - implement pause and reset
 - fix the countless bugs that are sure to exist in this hastily hacked out prototype